nebbles/DE3-ROB1-CHESS/docs/source/operating.rst

 The Python-FRANKA module (``franka_control.py``) is designed to allow easy access to the C++ controller programs provided by Petar.
 The provided Python module is structured as follows.

+..
+TODO
-.. automodule:: franka.archive.franka_control
+.. .. automodule:: franka.archive.franka_control
-  :members:
+..   :members:
-  :undoc-members:
+..   :undoc-members:

 **Example**